MicrosoftDocs/biztalk-docs/his/core/findnextcodepage1.md

  The **FindNextCodePage** function returns a value of **TRUE** on success.
 On failure, the returned value is **FALSE**.

 ## Remarks
- This function is supported by SNANLS on [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)].
+ This function is supported by SNANLS on Host Integration Server.